-There cannot be many people who have not heard the stories of motorhomers being gassed at French and Spanish motorway service stations.
-Stories spread rapidly, with more or less the same story being re-told.
+At least once every summer a newspaper will report at least one motorhome gas attack.
+Motorhomers being gassed at French and Spanish motorway service stations.
+The victims always seem to lose around £2000 passports and their camera and iPads.
+These stories are scary and they spread rapidly, with more or less the same story being re-told.
 Often just the people and places changing.

 I think that people assume gas when there is no clear evidence.
 Maybe this is the right assumption to make, but in my professional opinion, based on the evidence I have seen to date, I think the gas explanation is used too quickly and without thinking it through.
 Thousands of people wake at home to find that they have been robbed, I have not heard it suggested that gas is used.
 Maybe it has.